- Week 1: Initial Recording: Coding, Coaching and Feedback

 - Covered topics: Motivational Interviewing, Implementation of Best Practices

-As a result of this workshop, participants will be able to:
+As a result of completing this course successfully, participants will be able to:

 Certificates of Completion are awarded to participants who have attended the all five, live webcasts (or watched the webcast recording in their entirety), completed all required learning activities, scored higher than 80% on each weekly quiz, completed the course evaluation form, and the certificate request form.
 4.5 hours of continuing education credit will be awarded upon completion of this course through ASWB and NBCC.
 10 hours of continuing education credit will be awarded upon completion of this course through NAADAC.
 Certificates will be emailed directly to participants roughly two weeks after the completion of the final webcast.